Practical information

 SIGHTSEEING & SHOPPING

 Welcome to Stockholm!
 Sweden’s capital is one of the world’s most beautiful cities, built on fourteen islands.
 Lots of bridges, parks, castles and museums but also restaurants and nightclubs.
 And shopping!
-Stockholm has some of the nicest Christmas markets in the world.
+Close by in Solna you have the Mall of Scandinavia, a big shopping center.
+The downtown area in Stockholm has plenty more.

 NOTEWORTHY